Staples-Inc/snap-plugin-collector-nginx/README.md

 ### Configuration and Usage
 * Set up the [Snap framework](https://github.com/intelsdi-x/snap/blob/master/README.md#getting-started)
-As part of snapd global config
+As part of snapteld global config
 * Load the plugin and create a task, you can find example config and task manifest files in "examples" directory

 ## Community Support